-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available: G1.
-Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

+X Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available: July 2015

+G1.
+Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) BOARD ONLY: (on-campus meal plan) Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: G2.
-Number of credits per term a student can take for the stated full-time tuition minimum maximum Yes ☐ No G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition:

+PUBLIC INSTITUTION

+Tuition:

+In-district:

+In-state (out-of-district):

+Out-of-state:

+NONRESIDENT ALIEN:

+Tuition:

+REQUIRED FEES: 7

+ROOM AND BOARD: (on-campus)

+ROOM ONLY:

+(on-campus)

+BOARD ONLY:

+(on-campus meal plan)

+Comprehensive tuition and room arees): d room and board

+Other:

+G2.
+Nu umber of credits per term a stude nt can take for the stated full- time tuitionminime ummaximum

+G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior , senior)? □ No

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by underg aduate instructional program ? \[\] No

+If yes, f yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?